redis/redis-rb/README.md

 ## Storing objects

-Redis only stores strings as values.
-If you want to store an object, you can use a serialization mechanism such as JSON:
+Redis "string" types can be used to store serialized Ruby objects, for example with JSON:

 ```ruby
 require "json"